 - Feeds on: Scours seabed for marine worms, prawns, shellfish and small crustaceans.

 - Description: Long, eel-like body with very long dorsal and anal fins.
 Colour varies but is usually orange/brown with black spots creating a mottled pattern on flanks and back.
-Three prominent barbules around mouth.
+Three prominent barbules around the mouth.
 Scaleless skin is slimy.

 Methods and Techniques to Catch Three Bearded Rockling